 With the Pequot virtually extinguished in the months following the Mystic Hill massacre, the English swooped in to become the dominant power in the region.

 The English officially ended the Pequot War in September 1638 with the signing of the Treaty of Hartford.
 The Pequot were neither invited to the conference nor did they sign the actual treaty.4

 Rather, the English, Narragansett, and Mohegan all signed together to ensure peace.
-The treaty also stipulated that the Pequot cease to exist as a political entity, and the name “Pequot” was to be eliminated from use.
+The treaty also stipulated that the Pequot cease to exist as a political entity, and to eliminate the name “Pequot” from use.

 An uneasy peace gripped the region following the Pequot War.
 No major military engagements would occur between English and natives for nearly forty years until King Philip’s War in 1675.

-Though the Pequot War did not last long, its significance has led it to be forever remembered for its impact in altering the trajectory of the English colonists in New England.
+Though the Pequot War did not last long, its significance lies in the fact that it forever altered the trajectory of the English colonists in New England.